maritama/DSC180-Capstone-Web/README.md

 By simply entering/attaching their desired input corpus, the user would get the mined phrases instantly, along with a more comprehensive view of the output with our auto-generated dashboard.

+### How to run the Code

+The uses should use the docker container as maritama/dsc180-capstone-web, which contains the tomcat, JDK, gcc with expose port 8080 after we complete this project.
+They can connect to the localhost:8080/python on their laptop after they clone this repo.

 ### Work Cited